App-vNext/Polly/docs/chaos/behavior.md

         UseJitter = true,  // Adds a random factor to the delay MaxRetryAttempts = 4,
         Delay = TimeSpan.FromSeconds(3),
     })
+    .AddChaosBehavior(new BehaviorStrategyOptions // Monkey strategies are usually placed as the last ones in the pipeline {
+        BehaviorAction = static args => RestartRedisVM(),
+        Enabled = true,
+        InjectionRate = 0.05
+    })
     .Build();
 ```